0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 ./node-register.sh register-node
 ```

-Follow the on-screen instructions and you should now be registered.
+Follow the on-screen instructions until the registration is completed.

 ???+ note